Welcome to the Massachusetts Alzheimer’s Disease Research Center website!

 Learn More About Our Research Centers

-Alzheimer's Clinical Trial Unit (ACTRU)
+Alzheimer’s Clinical & Translational Research Unit (ACTRU)

 The ACTRU takes a multidisciplinary, bench to bedside approach to designing patient-oriented experimental and clinical trials for aging, dementia, and other neurodegenerative disorders (such as Lewy Body Disease and Parkinson Dementia).

 These trials involve advanced digital health assessments, neuroimaging, and ultra-sensitive molecular biomarker detection technologies in blood, cerebrospinal fluid and

 For more information, connect with their recruitment specialist Katherine Cropp: KCROPP1@mgh.harvard.edu